The Diversity of Intelligence

 (P) ❏ Learn by using a mobile app.

 (P) ❏ Learn by recording (video/audio) your performance.

 (R) ❏ Learn by creating symbols (jewels, clothes, words, images).

-(R) ❏ Learn by encoding info/behaviours into acronyms, design of space or rituals.
+(R) ❏ Learn by encoding info/behaviors into acronyms, design of space or rituals.

-(P) ❏ Learn by expressing through movement and dance.
+(P) ❏ Learn by expression through movement and dance.